kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 This document gives a construction for KEM-based, PSK-style abbreviated TLS 1.3
 {{!RFC8446}} handshakes.
 It is similar in spirit to
-{{?I-D.draft-celi-wiggers-tls-authkem}}, but can be independently implemented.
+{{?I-D.celi-wiggers-tls-authkem}}, but can be independently implemented.

 The abbreviated handshake is appropriate for endpoints that have KEM public keys, and where the client has the server's public key before initiation of the